CLAS Unit Review Procedures

 Purpose of the Review

 The Iowa Board of Regents requires that all academic programs be reviewed on a seven-year cycle.
-In CLAS, this requirement is normally satisfied in the form of a departmental review that focuses on the quality and impact of the department's educational programs and teaching; the quality of the faculty's research, scholarship, or artistic activities; and the department's service to the University, the state, and the disciplines represented in it.
-When needed, the review recommends steps that should to be taken to improve the department's quality and increase its impact on the discipline, the College, and the State.
+This is part of the University Policy Manual.
+In CLAS, this requirement is normally satisfied in the form of a unit review that focuses on the quality and impact of the unit's educational programs and teaching; the quality of the faculty's research, scholarship, or artistic activities; and the unit's service to the University, the state, and the disciplines represented in it.
+When needed, the review recommends steps that should be taken to improve the unit's quality and increase its impact on the discipline, the college, and the state.

 Scope of the Review